 Inspecting Your Shingles for Hail Damage

-It’s important to understand that various types of shingles can react differently when hit by hail.
+Various types of shingles can react differently when hit by hail.

 There will likely be impact marks, dents, or other damage along the splits like the roof hail damage picture below.
 Large hailstones can even crack through these types of materials instantly.

 Concrete, Clay, Metal, And Other Dense Materials.
-These and similar types of roofing materials can also be cracked instantly during a hail storm.
+These and similar types of roofing materials can be cracked instantly during a hail storm.

 Major damage is usually pretty apparent – the surface granules are loose or gone, and there may be a developing hole in the roof.